rahulpunase/textAmaze.js/README.md

 -----------------

+## Demo

+Have a look at the demo working of this library.
+[Click here](https://ronak99.github.io/textAmaze.js/index.html)

 ## Precautions

 1. Every letter thats inside the target element is converted into a block display, you have to explicity apply an inline-block property to the div's inside the targetElement